 - 72 hour short ribs were too tender.
 The lines of fat holding the meat together melted; the ribs fell apart when I tried to flip them on the grill.
 But…the results were really, really tender.

-So, here’s the recipe.
-This may be the simplest thing I’ve ever posted, if you have the equipment for Sous Vide.
+Here’s the recipe.
+This may be the shortest ingredient list I've ever posted.
 It has three ingredients, if you count salt and pepper as two of the ingredients.
 Simple doesn't meant bland - these ribs are overwhelmingly beefy.

 Ingredients